Oliverdx/Ultimate-grid-table/README.md

 - [ ] Add new data to the json
 - [ ] Improve the reading of the json
 - [ ] Design improvements

+In case to improve to something better and more reliable is good to change to MongoDb, SQL or any database to make easy the process of CRUD (Create, Read, Update, Delete)

 ## Final Considerations